 How Do You Clean Bike Helmet Straps?

-With the cloth, clean the strap gently, clean the buckle and any other plastic parts.
+With the cloth, clean the strap gently, and clean the buckle and any other plastic parts.
 Using a mild soap with warm water may help remove dirt if water alone isn’t enough.
 To remove that annoying mud, try using a more brutal bristle brush!

-Taking care of the helmet’s outside
+Take care of the helmet’s outside

 To clean your bike helmet, you don’t have to submerge it in water.
 Using a cloth, warm water, and household cleaner, you can easily clean the outside.
 You can also use detergent to get rid of stubborn dirt.
 Be careful not to damage the bicycle helmet as you clean it.